tony-xlh/Image-Converter/README.md

-# TIFF-Converter
+# Image-Converter

-Convert TIFF files in the browser with Dynamic Web TWAIN
+Convert images files in the browser with Dynamic Web TWAIN